cfcs/tlsping/readme.md

 The user wants to stay connected to a service which requires activity within deterministic intervals.

-`tls-pingd` accomplishes this by running a `proxy` on an always-available untrusted machine, tunneling the end-to-end-encrypted TLS connection from the `client` to the `server`.
+`tls-ping` accomplishes this by running a `proxy` on an always-available untrusted machine, tunneling the end-to-end-encrypted TLS connection from the `client` to the `server`.

 The `client` encrypts the deterministic PING messages ahead of time and sends them to the `proxy` over the `control channel` without revealing the encryption or MAC keys for the session.
 The PING messages contain the sequence number for the record to enable the `client` to determine which PING messages have been sent by the `proxy` by examining the `PONG` replies.